KILLTUBE/corvid/README.md

 ## Special thanks to
 - [Dylancyclone](https://github.com/Dylancyclone) for [VMF2OBJ](https://github.com/Dylancyclone/VMF2OBJ) tool which helped me understand a lot of things about Source Engine maps and inspired me to work on this tool
-- [masterex1000](https://github.com/masterex1000) for helping me understand the intricacies of map files and mesh generation
+- [masterex1000](https://github.com/masterex1000) for helping me understand the intricacies of map files, mesh generation and helping with calculating UV maps
+- OldmanCats and Thomas cat for testing the maps converted by Corvid and help me figure out the issues we had on Black Ops 3.
+Without their help, Corvid couldn't have Black Ops 3 support at all.

 Icon file created by [Freepik](https://www.flaticon.com/authors/freepik)